The Fifth Season

 Warning: Extremely Vague Spoilers

 It’s clear to see why The Fifth Season won a Hugo award and became immensely popular.
 Jemisin is an amazing world-builder and extremely good at plotting.
 She knows exactly at what pace to reveal the mysteries of her world to make her readers desperate to find out what happens next.
 The culture and history of her world are shaped by the titular “fifth seasons” years-long periods of environmental disasters, which is a great concept, and her orogenes are a really cool half-magic, half-science twist on typical elemental magics.
-She also manages to do something that was once thought impossible: create fantasy-cursing that is both thematic and natural.
+She also manages to do something that was once thought impossible: create fantasy-cursing that sounds both thematic and natural.

 Jemisin wants to do more than just write an exciting book though, she has a message, a two-fold one at that.
 She’s clearly both inspired by climate disasters in our world, as well as (racial) oppression.
-I say racial, …
+I …

 reviewed The Fifth Season by N. K. Jemisin (The Broken Earth, #1)